zubinchopra/portaldocs/portal-sdk/generated/top-extensions-install-software.md

 1. Node tools that are located at [https://github.com/Microsoft/nodejstools/releases/tag/v1.3.1](https://github.com/Microsoft/nodejstools/releases/tag/v1.3.1)

-1. Nuget package loading instructions are located at [top-portalfx-extensions-nuget.md](top-portalfx-extensions-nuget.md) and at [portalfx-extensions-developerInit-procedure.md](portalfx-extensions-developerInit-procedure.md).
+1. Nuget package loading instructions are located at [top-portalfx-extensions-nuget.md](top-portalfx-extensions-nuget.md) and at [portalfx-extensions-getting-started-procedure.md](portalfx-extensions-getting-started-procedure.md).

 1. Set up the source code management system on your computer.
 Teams use **GitHub**, **VSO**, and other content management systems.
 Which one is used by your team is team-dependent.

-Test that your computer is ready for Azure development by creating a blank extension, as specified in [portalfx-extensions-developerInit-procedure.md](portalfx-extensions-developerInit-procedure.md).
+Test that your computer is ready for Azure development by creating a blank extension, as specified in [portalfx-extensions-create-blank-procedure.md](portalfx-extensions-create-blank-procedure.md).

-<a name="install-software-for-extension-development-other-installations"></a>
-## Other Installations

-The MSI Installer

 <a name="install-software-for-extension-development-other-software-installation"></a>